push-protocol/push-website/blog/2022-02-16-epns-and-lifi/index.md

 description: 'EPNS and LiFi Team Up To Improve User Experience Through Push Notifications'
 authors: [push]
 image: './cover-image.webp'
-text: "Despite its monumental success over the past couple of years, the decentralized finance (DeFi) industry still largely remains to be fragmented.
-Every blockchain network within the industry seems to have created walled gardens for themselves that make it difficult for users to bypass."
+text: 'Despite its monumental success over the past couple of years, the decentralized finance (DeFi) industry still largely remains to be fragmented.
+Every blockchain network within the industry seems to have created walled gardens for themselves that make it difficult for users to bypass.'
-tags: [ Newsletter,Epnsproject,Defi,Ethereum,Blockchain]
+tags: [Newsletter, Epnsproject, Defi, Ethereum, Blockchain]
 ---

 ![Cover image of EPNS and LiFi Team Up To Improve User Experience Through Push Notifications](./cover-image.webp)